 These are a few of the key areas you should know about when choosing a solar contractor.

 The solar installation process is quite simple.
-The process will vary from one solar installer to the next, but in general there are four basic steps involved:
+The process might be different for other solar installers but for us there are four basic steps involved:

-3. Installation – Most solar installations can be completed in just one day.
 Large residential and commercial projects will likely take longer, but in general expect a fully functional solar power system to be completed in a day or two.
-All Kuby Energy solar projects are designed by Engineers registered with APEGA and installed by certified electricians under the guidance of a Master Electrician.
+All Kuby Energy solar projects are installed by certified electricians under the guidance of a Master Electrician.

 4. Commissioning – This is the final stage where we verify code compliance and proper system functionality.
 During this stage, your system will be inspected by the proper authorities to ensure it meets the Canadian Electrical Code standards.
 After system commissioning we will walk you through your online monitoring system so you can see your live and historical system performance.

-Following your Micro-generation project notice, your wire service provider (WSP) will replace your current electrical meter with a bi-directional meter.
-This device allows them to monitor how much solar energy you import and export so they can credit you.
+Following your AUC application, your wire service provider (WSP) will replace your current electrical meter with a bi-directional meter.
+This device allows them to monitor how much energy you import and export so they can credit you.

 1. An electrical permit.
 This is pulled by a Master Electrician and lets the local electrical authorities know what work is being completed and where.
 Homeowners can pull their own permit, however we do not recommend completing any electrical work unless you are a qualified electrician.

-2. A micro-generation project notice.
-This form is submitted to the wire service provided and allows you to export your solar energy back to your electrical retailer for a credit.
+2. A micro-generation application from the Alberta Utility Commission (AUC).
+This allows you to export your solar energy back to your electrical retailer for a credit.
 You will see a Micro-Generation Credit line appear on your monthly power bill to see exactly how much energy you exported that billing period.

-3. A development permit.
-This is not required in every jurisdiction, but is sometimes required.
+3. A development/building permit.
+This is not required in every jurisdiction,but is sometimes required.

 4. Grant Application.
-Depending on what classification the solar installation is (residential, commercial, municipal, farm, first nation etc.) you will need to apply for a specific grant.
-Once again, we will complete this step or as much as possible on your behalf.
+Depending on what classification the solar installation is (residential, commercial, municipal, farm, first nation etc.) you may be eligible for rebates or incentives.
+Once again, we will complete this step or as much as possible for you.
 Most grants require a few different documents (including the aforementioned 3 items) to receive funding.
-What is required for the new Alberta Solar Power Rebate is still unknown since the guidelines are not finalized yet.
-Based on past grants, we estimate you will need a finalized quote from a solar installer, the two or three documents cited above and possibly an Engineered certification of the system but that is all speculation at this point.
+As of 2019, the Alberta Residential and Commercial Solar Program has been withdrawn and is no longer accepting applications.

 Vents, chimneys, trees and other shading sources will negatively affect your solar power system.